Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 It’s really important to highlight that Kyle shares that certain industries, especially health or food, have certain keywords or buzzwords that need to be used in the correct context to make the maximum impact.

 The same can be true regardless of whichever industry you belong to or wherever you reside.
-For example, if you sell cosmetic, medical, or financial products that claim exaggerated results, you can get into trouble for that, too.
+For example, if you sell weight loss, cosmetic, medical, or financial products that claim exaggerated results, you can get into trouble for that, too.

-List of forbidden keywords that should be avoided in your Amazon listing (and probably all product descriptions)
+Examples of forbidden keywords that should be avoided in your Amazon listing (and probably all product descriptions)

 - 100% natural